Free black people in Jamaica: Tacky's Revolt

-Tacky's War occurred in the Colony of Jamaica in the 1760s, and was led by a Fanti royal and warlord called Tacky (Takyi) in eastern Jamaica, and Dahomean war chief or coastal headman Apongo in the western end of the island.
+Tacky's War occurred in the Colony of Jamaica in the 1760s, and was led by a Fante royal and warlord called Tacky (Takyi) in eastern Jamaica, and Dahomean war chief or coastal headman Apongo in the western end of the island.

 Tacky's War was the most significant slave rebellion in the Caribbean between the 1733 slave insurrection on St. John and the 1791 Haitian Revolution.
 According to Professor Trevor Burnard: "In terms of its shock to the imperial system, only the American Revolution surpassed Tacky's War in the 18th century."
 It was the most dangerous slave rebellion in the British Empire until the Baptist War of Samuel Sharpe in 1831–32, which also occurred in Jamaica.

 The Windward Maroons engaged Tacky's men in a battle in Rocky Valley, and routed them, defeating and killing a number of the slave rebels.
 Tacky and the remainder of his men went running through the woods being chased by the Maroons and their legendary marksman, Davy the Maroon.
 The rest of Tacky's men were found in a cave near Tacky Falls, having committed suicide rather than going back to slavery.

 The rebellion did not end there, as other rebellions broke out all over Jamaica.
 Other slaves learned of Tacky's revolt, which inspired unrest and disorder throughout the island.
 Rebels numbering about 1,200 regrouped in the unsettled mountainous forests in western Jamaica, under the leadership of a rebel slave christened Wager, but going by his African name of Apongo.
 They attacked eight slave plantations in Westmoreland Parish and two in Hanover Parish, killing a number of whites.
 Apongo's rebellion which began on 7 April 1760, and went on until October of the following year.

 On July 3, the "King of the Rebels" Apongo was among those rebel slaves captured by the militia.
 The remaining rebels then fell under the leadership of an escaped slave named Simon, which took refuge in the Cockpit Country at a place called High Windward, from which they mounted a number of attacks on nearby plantations in Saint Elizabeth Parish.

 Simon was reportedly killed in a skirmish, but there is no record of his runaway communities being routed.
 It is possible that they may have merged with other successful runaway communities in subsequent decades, and they may have served as an inspiration for other slave revolts.

 Contemporary historian Robert Charles Dallas wrote that in the 1770s, a community of runaway slaves formed the Congo Settlement in the Cockpit Country, and resisted efforts by the Accompong Maroons to break them up until the end of the century.
 It is possible that the rebel slaves of Simon, and those from the 1766 Revolt, made up a significant part of that community.
 Many of the survivors of this community went on to fight on the side of Trelawny Town in the Second Maroon War.